-Marianne is a founding partner of KPMB Architects and one of Canada’s foremost architects.
-Honoured as an Officer of the Order of Canada for her contribution to creating “architecture that enriches the public experience,” she is a strong advocate for putting architecture into the service of fostering community.
+A founding partner of KPMB Architects, Marianne has been honoured as an Officer of the Order of Canada for her contributions to creating “architecture that enriches the public experience.”
 She was named one of Canada’s Top 100 Most Powerful Women by the Financial Post, and in 2019 one of the top 30 ‘outstanding women in architecture and design’ by Azure.

-As partner-in-charge, Marianne has led a diverse range of educational projects for science, engineering, and liberal arts programs.
-These include the Kellogg School of Management at Northwestern University, the Rotman School of Management at the University of Toronto (Governor General’s Medal), the Mike and Ophelia Lazaridis Quantum-Nano Centre at the University of Waterloo, the McGill University and Genome Quebec Innovation Centre*, and Le Quartier Concordia*, an integrated vertical campus for Concordia University in downtown Montreal.
-Recently she completed the first phase of a campus expansion for The Brearley School, a private school for girls in New York.
-She is currently partner-in-charge of the Center for Computing & Data Sciences building for Boston University.
+Past projects for science, engineering, and liberal arts programs include the Kellogg School of Management at Northwestern University, the Rotman School of Management at the University of Toronto (Governor General’s Medal), the Mike and Ophelia Lazaridis Quantum-Nano Centre at the University of Waterloo, the McGill University and Genome Quebec Innovation Centre, Le Quartier Concordia, an integrated vertical campus for Concordia University, and The Brearley School in New York.
+She is currently partner-in-charge of the Center for Computing & Data Sciences at Boston University.

-Her diverse expertise extends to projects such as the Jackson-Triggs Niagara Estate Winery in Niagara-on-the-Lake, a watershed in sustainable design, and currently, the restoration and expansion of the Park Hyatt hotel and residence in Toronto.
-Her workplace strategy experience includes projects for Torys LLP, Woodbridge Co.
-Ltd, and Gluskin Sheff and Associates.
-She also directed the award-winning Master Plan for Ryerson University* (American Institute of Architects Honor Award, 2009).
+Her diverse expertise extends from projects such as the Jackson-Triggs Niagara Estate Winery in Niagara-on-the-Lake, to the restoration and expansion of the Park Hyatt hotel and residences in Toronto.
+Her workplace strategy experience includes projects for Torys LLP, Gluskin Sheff and Associates, and currently for Equitable Bank and Scotiabank.

 Marianne was the Norman R. Foster Visiting Professor at the Yale School of Architecture in 2016.
-She served for six years on the board of Metrolinx, Ontario’s public transportation agency, during a period of expansion.
+She served for six years on the board of Metrolinx, Ontario’s public transportation agency.
 She currently serves on the Advisory Board for the McEwen School of Architecture at Laurentian University.
-In June 2017, Marianne received her Honorary Doctorate of Laws (honoris causa) degree from Laurentian University.